sftcd/openssl/esnistuff/design.md

 			int SSL_esni_server_enable(SSL_CTX *s, const char *esnikeyfile, const char *esnipubfile);

 			/**
-			 * Debugging - print an SSL_ESNI structure note - can include sensitive values!
+			 * Access an SSL_ESNI structure note - can include sensitive values!
 			 *
 			 * @param s is a an SSL structure, as used on TLS client
 			 * @param esni is an SSL_ESNI structure